evolv-ai/env-integrations/template/README.md

 ## Local Hosting

-To host locally run `npm start` inject the following into your `<head>` tag using [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii)
+Run `npm start` to host locally.
+To run in your browser inject the following into your `<head>` tag using [Resource Override](https://chromewebstore.google.com/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii)

 ```js
 (() => {